loellarp/rock-paper-scissors/README.md

 ## Wireframes

-I used Balsamiq Wireframes to create the initial wireframes.
+I used [Balsamiq Wireframes](https://balsamiq.com/) to create the initial wireframes.

 ![Mockup](assets/images/rock-paper-scissors-wireframes.png)

 ## Design

-I used Sketch to create the final design of the website and created two screens within the game area.
+I used [Sketch](https://sketch.com) to create the design of the website and created two screens within the game area.

 ![Design with Intro Screen](assets/images/rock-paper-scissors-design-intro-screen.png)